Links to Someone Like Me by John W, Quinn are Amazon affiliated links. As an Amazon affiliate, I earn from qualifying purchases.

-Blogger’s Note- The following I first published at Yahoo!
-Voices back in 2011.
-Yahoo!
-Voices closed down last summer.
-Since I highly recommend John W. Quinn’s Someone Like Me: An Unlikely Story of Challenge and Triumph Over Cerebral Palsy* I wanted to make my review available once again.
+Blogger’s Note- The following I first published back in 2011 at the now defunct website Yahoo!
+Voices.
+Since I highly recommend John W. Quinn’s Someone Like Me: An Unlikely Story of Challenge and Triumph Over Cerebral Palsy I wanted to make my review available once again.

 John W. Quinn, a man who served in the Navy for two decades and retired as a Senior Chief Petty Officer, offers an insightful look into life with a disability in his memoir Someone Like Me: Yes, a man who achieved the second highest ranking in the Navy did so with a disability, cerebral palsy.
 Cerebral palsy, a neurological disorder, impairs the body from functioning properly causing symptoms such as awkward gait, tight muscles, and bad balance.
 Someone Like Me reveals an accurate portrayal about life with a disability through discussing topics commonplace in the disabled community.

 The most admirable part of John W. Quinn’s accomplishments is he kept his cerebral palsy a secret from the Navy during his career.
 Quinn made the decision to keep his disability a secret the first time he walked into the recruiter’s office, fearing automatic rejection if the Navy learned about his condition.
 Like Quinn I have cerebral palsy and through personal experience and correspondence with other individuals with disabilities, I can tell you automatic rejection exists as a common fear.
 This fear stems from some able body individuals innocently placing limitations on those with disabilities.
 By trying to hide our disabilities, we seek to receive equal opportunity.